veyorokon/anorak/README.md

 $ ./config local
 ```

-Docker container is used for version control for the backend and database and to make the code protable and platform independent.
-Install the backend dependencies by building the container.
+Docker container is used for version control for the backend and database.
+Docker Compose creates isolated environments as mini virtual machines making them portable and preventing version clashes.

+After you have [installed Docker Compose](https://docs.docker.com/compose/install/) you can create two separate containers for the backend which contains the server logic and a separate container for the postgres database.
+Build the backend and database into individual containers.

 ```sh
 $ docker-compose build
 ```

+Running the build command with existing containers just updates their packages/versions.
+Data in the database container will not be deleted.

-The `docker-compose.yml` file specifies which and how containers will start.
-The command to start docker containers is:
+The `docker-compose.yml` file specifies which and how containers will start/build and contains thier bash environment variables.
+The default `DJANGO_SETTINGS_MODULE` is set to development.

+The command to start docker the `backend` and `database` containers is:

 ```sh
 $ docker-compose up
 ```

+Your terminal window will now show any output from the programs running on both containers and can be used for debugging.

-Leave the previous terminal window and open a new terminal window.
+Leave this window and open a new terminal window.
 If this is the first time after a fresh install, create a Django super user.
-Since Django was installed in the backend container, you have to connect/login to that container.
+Since Django was installed in the `backend` container, you have to connect/login to the `backend` container.
+Execute the `bash` command on the `backend` container to connect to its bash shell:
 ```sh
 $ docker-compose exec backend bash
 ```

-You will be connected to the bash terminal in the backend container and your terminal window will display something like the following:
+You should be connected to the `backend` container's bash and your terminal window will look something like:
 ```sh
 root@9daded436eb5:/app/backend#
 ```

-If this is your first time, create a new Django superuser.
+If this is your first time, create a new Django superuser and follow the prompt.
 ```sh
 $ ./manage.py createsuperuser
 ```

-While still inside the backend container, make migrations and migrate them to the database.
+While still inside the backend container, make migrations and migrate them to the `database` container.
 Exit this container after this step.

 ```sh
 $ ./manage.py makemigrations